 A Tiny, Powerful Word …

-If you use this little word at the end of a phrase, you convert a damning sentence into one filled with promise and hope.
+If you use this word at the end of a phrase, you convert a damning sentence into one filled with promise and hope.

 “I can’t do math…yet.”

 “I don’t like chemistry…yet.”

 “I can’t lose weight…yet.”

 “I’m not healthy…yet.”

 “I haven’t found happiness…yet.”

 “Prosperity obviously isn’t for me…yet.”

 If you’re struggling with the giant leap to prosperity, or the long journey to abundance, be honest with yourself, but articulate this as a statement filled with hope.
-Complete your descriptive sentences with this tiny powerful word …YET.
+Complete your descriptive sentences with the tiny, powerful YET.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.

-At the height of his successful career, Roddy experienced his own health and happiness crisis.
+At the height of his successful career, Roddy experienced a personal health and happiness awakening.
 During this profoundly transformative time, he began applying his deep knowledge of performance neuroscience to his everyday life.
-He discovered that, in moments of trauma, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create distress, and prevent us from reaching our full innate potential.
+He discovered that, in moments of stress, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create profound (and often hidden) distress, and prevent us from reaching our innate potential.